Adityash786/Syncto-Music-Player/README.md

 -Fully Dynamic multi-threaded server side deployable on any computer to serve as server.
 -It is distributed application.
--Simultaneous routing of data through singal connection.
+-Simultaneous routing of data through signal connection.
 There will be one client and several servers.
 Client will command servers to play music.